Duala people

 The Duala (or Sawa) are a Bantu ethnic group of Cameroon.
 They primarily inhabit the littoral and southwest region of Cameroon and form a portion of the Sawabantu or "coastal people" of Cameroon.
 The Dualas readily welcomed German and French colonial policies.
-The number of German-speaking Africans increased in four West African German colonies prior to 1914.
+The number of German-speaking Africans increased in central African German colonies prior to 1914.
 The Duala leadership in 1884 placed the tribe under German rule.
 Most converted to Protestantism and were schooled along German lines.
 Colonial officials and businessmen preferred them as inexpensive clerks to German government offices and firms in Africa.
 They have historically played a highly influential role in Cameroon due to their long contact with Europeans, high rate of education, and wealth gained over centuries as slave traders and landowners.